verythorough/simple-tester/README.md

 # Simple Tester
 A simple tester display for unit tests.
-Good practice for working with ports!
+Working on the Elm Architecture.